solana-labs/solana/docs/src/operations/validator-initiatives.md

 ## Tour De Sun 22

-Delegation program participants who operate a performant testnet node, may also join Tour De Sun 22 (TdS22).
-The program gives locked SOL incentive payments to operators for running approved hardware on Testnet.
-For more information, see [TdS22](https://solana.org/tds22).
+Tour De Sun 22 is winding down.
+Applications to the program are now closed March 2024 will be the final month of the program.
+The program is closed and will not accept new applicants.

+Please see the [End of Tour De Sun 22 blog post](https://solana.com/news/solana-foundation-announces-end-of-tour-de-sun-22) for more information.

 ## Solana Foundation Server Program